alexmalder/ansible/roles/haproxy/README.md

 ## HAPROXY

-Install and setup haproxy.
+Install and setup haproxy

 ## Requirements

-This role using haproxy centos package.
+This role using haproxy centos package

 ## Role Variables

-No role variables.
+No role variables

 ## Dependencies

-No role dependencies.
+No role dependencies

 ## Example Playbook